junxit/us-congress-bills-113/bill.md

 - **(1)** in subparagraph (B), by striking “; and” and inserting a semicolon;
 - **(2)** by redesignating subparagraph (C) as subparagraph (E); and
 - **(3)** by inserting after subparagraph (B) the following:
-  > - **(C)** providing research and data for newborn conditions under review by the Advisory Committee on Heritable Disorders in Newborns and Children to be added to the recommended uniform screening panel;
+  > - **(C)** by providing research findings and data for newborn conditions under review by the Advisory Committee on Heritable Disorders in Newborns and Children to be added to the recommended uniform screening panel;
   > - **(D)** conducting pilot studies on conditions recommended by the Advisory Committee on Heritable Disorders in Newborns and Children to ensure that screenings are ready for nationwide implementation; and

 ## § 10.
 Authorization of appropriations